AnaMart1nez/NeetCodeGrind/README.md

 # NeetCodeGrind
-Journey through my leetcode prep
+Sorting out the basics for leetcode